NicoWalsen/Waze_Project/README.md

 Applications are conducted in 'WAZE_PROJECT.ipynb' file:

-Exploratory Data Analysis (EDA): Identify patterns and trends in user activity and by:
+1)Exploratory Data Analysis (EDA): Identify patterns and trends in user activity and by:
 Creating visualizations among features and label.
 Exploring methods to get insights.

-Data Processing
+2)Data Processing
 Before using the dataset, some preprocessing steps may be required, such as:
 Handling missing or incomplete data.
 Encoding categorical variables.
 Normalizing numerical features.
 Handling class imbalance.

-Machine Learning Models: Develop predictive models to forecast user churn.
+3)Machine Learning Models: Develop predictive models to forecast user churn.

+4)Evaluation: Metrics to evaluate model performance and to choose the most accurate.

 Further steps
 User Retention Analysis: Understand user engagement and retention based on activity and driving patterns.
 Personalized Marketing: Tailor marketing strategies to enhance user retention and engagement.

-License
-This dataset has been created for educational purposes.

-Acknowledgments
-Data sourced from the Waze app.
-Special thanks to the community of Waze users for their contributions.